alexandertrefz/essence/Readme.md

 The main goal for this language is to allow the authoring of bug-free maintainable code, in a fast and pleasant manner.
 Essence features a strong typing system combined with a mixture of functional and object oriented concepts, enabling understandable & maintainable code.

+Its syntax and features are designed with modern IDE's in mind, allowing for great code completion & inline documentation features.

+Essence will also compile to multiple targets, including the Web (via JS or WASM), LLVM and possibly even .NET.

 # The Essence
 * Extensibility is better than completeness.
 * Explicit is better than implicit.